 Figure 3 illustrates the relationship of the Kind instances assigned to the Entity, Resource and Compute types.

-Compute inherits Resource and therefore the Kind instance assigned to Compute is related to the Kind instance of Resource.
+Compute inherits Resource and therefore the Kind instance assigned to Compute has the Kind instance of

+Resource as its parent.
 The same applies to the Resource type which inherit Entity.

-As can be seen in figure 3 the Kind instance relationships mirror the inheritance structure of the types.
+252 As can be seen in figure 3 the Kind instance relationships mirror the inheritance structure of the types.

-254 5.3.4 Mixin
+3 5.3.4 Mixin